sagemath/sagewiki_to_gh-2022-10-10/sage-3.3.md

  * GCD of polynomials over finite fields (Martin Albrecht) -- Previously when using  ibsingular to compute the GCD of two (multivariate) polynomials over finite fields, Sage would segfault whenever the base rings are not identical.

  * Deprecate {{{Ideal.reduced_basis}}} (John Perry) -- The previous name {{{Ideal.reduced_basis}}} is misleading as it suggests that it can be used for computing the reduced Gröbner basis, when in fact it returns the interreduced basis.
 Thus {{{Ideal.reduced_basis()}}} is now deprecated and users are encouraged to use {{{Ideal.interreduced_basis()}}} instead.

+ * Factoring multivariate polynomials over non-prime finite fields (William Stein) -- The factoring algorithm works as follow.
+If {{{f}}} is a polynomial over a non-prime finite field, factoring {{{f}}} is reduced to factoring over a prime field and using GCD over the non-prime field.

 == Distribution ==